arnaudviala/css4print/README.md

 - ~~Upload the initial version~~
 - Merge all CSS into a single file `css4print.css`
 - Use a minifier to create a `css4print.min.css` file
-- Add the possibility to create outline-cut lines around shapes.
+- ~~Add the possibility to create outline-cut lines around shapes.
 Lines that would be printed on each corner of a box for a better cutting.
-Simply add the class "cutting-outlines" and some javascript would create all those lines.
+Simply add the class "cutting-outlines" and some javascript would create all those lines.~~
+  - Done.
+Possible enhancement, get rid (or simplify) of "z-index" used everywhere for this.
 - Add the landscape option.